 - Merker, Jason D et al. (2017) Long-read genome sequencing identifies causal structural variation in a Mendelian disease.
 Genetics in Medicine

-- Roe, David et al. (2017) Revealing complete complex KIR haplotypes phased by long-read sequencing technology bioRxiv
+- Roe, D. et al. (2017) Revealing complete complex KIR haplotypes phased by long-read sequencing technology Genes and Immunity

 - Koren, Sergey et al. (2017) Canu: scalable and accurate long-read assembly via adaptive k-mer weighting and repeat separation.
 Genome Research